pkane2001/Distort/docs/multitone.md

 * Add: Measurement value selector in Results display to customize the reported values
 * Add: History measurement/comparison selector in Results display to compare the current result to any number of previous ones, side by side
 * Add: Fundamental amplitude result
-* AdD: SFDR measurement frequency
+* Add: SFDR measurement frequency

 ## Changes in 1.0.42